 How To Stay Friends After A Break Up If You Don't Want Them Out Of Your Life

 My best guy friend is also my ex high school sweetheart.
 It was not a pretty breakup — any of the times we split.
 But somehow, from the ashes of the scorched earth, we did it.
 We turned our romance into a bromance for the ages.
 I'd like to say that I was the emotionally mature party who resurrected the relationship but, nah.
 If I'm honest, it was totally him who taught me how to stay friends after a breakup, and I will always be grateful for that.
-I can't even imagine not having him has my ride-or-die now.
+I can't even imagine not having him by my side now.

 As Erica Gordon, dating expert, founder of The Babe Report, and author of Aren't You Glad You Read This? points out, people tend to date people they enjoy spending time with.
 My ex and I had a ton of things in common, and we had a lot of fun together. “[If] you and your ex had a lot in common, enjoyed similar activities (other than sex) and your personalities didn't clash, a friendship just might work,” Gordon tells Elite Daily.
 It would be a shame to lose that from your life just because you don't want to make out any more, right?